SynixeContractors/MissionTemplate/docs/mission-design/general-considerations.md

 To put this simply, smoke cannot exist without fire, but it is not fire; its presence lets us know, indirectly, that there is a fire nearby.

-If players are often finding IEDs in trash bags, that is going to turn into the 'implicit language' of the mission.
-If enemy garrisons always have a campfire nearby, they are going to start associating that as a mechanic within the mission.
+If players are often finding IEDs in trash bags, that is going to turn into the 'implicit language' of the mission: trash bags have IEDs!
+If enemy garrisons always have a campfire nearby, they are going to start associating that as a mechanic within the mission: enempy encampments all have campfires!
 If all red cars are smuggling weapons... you know how it goes!

 This is generally a hit or miss, depending how explicit, how often and how long your mission is, not to mention how attentive players are being, but this is a subtle resource you can use to control your mission and guide players indirectly.